withastro/docs/src/pages/en/guides/rss.md

 Then, ensure you've [configured a `site`](/en/reference/configuration-reference/#site) in your project's `astro.config`.
 You will use this to generate links in your RSS feed [via the `SITE` environment variable](/en/guides/environment-variables/#default-environment-variables).

 > Note: The `SITE` environment variable only exists in the latest Astro 1.0 beta.
-Either upgrade to the latest version of Astro (`astro@latest`), or write your `canonicalUrl` manually if this isn't possible (see examples below).
+Either upgrade to the latest version of Astro (`astro@latest`), or write your `site` manually if this isn't possible (see examples below).

 Now, let's generate our first RSS feed!
 Create an `rss.xml.js` file under your `src/pages/` directory. `rss.xml` will be the output URL, so feel free to rename this if you prefer.